 Prereq.: Completion of majority of doctoral course work.
 MUST register for section number listed for dissertation chairperson.

 Note: Course offerings subject to change.
-Student advisement required for all students as substitution of courses maybe required for students who matriculated prior to fall 98.
+Students are encouraged to meet regularly with their advisor.
 Courses may not be offered unless minimum enrollment is 6.